jmannall/RoomAcoustiCpp/docs/overview/model.md

 The Image Edge Model can be configured with the following parameters:

 - **Direct sound**: none, doCheck (Check for obstructions), alwaysTrue (Do not check for obstructions).
-- **Reflection Order:** The maximum order paths including only reflections.
+- **Reflection Order**: The maximum order paths including only reflections.
-- **Shadow Diffraction Order:** The maximum order of paths including shadowed diffraction.
+- **Shadow Diffraction Order**: The maximum order of paths including shadowed diffraction.
-- **Specular Diffraction Order:** The maximum order of paths including non-shadowed edge diffraction.
+- **Specular Diffraction Order**: The maximum order of paths including non-shadowed edge diffraction.
-- **Minimum Edge Length:** The minimum length of edges to consider for diffraction.
+- **Minimum Edge Length**: The minimum length of edges to consider for diffraction.

 ---